Gov. McMaster sued after ordering state employees back to work

-COLUMBIA, S.C. — South Carolina Governor Henry McMaster is being sued over his executive order, calling for state employees to return to the office.
+COLUMBIA, S.C. — South Carolina Governor Henry McMaster is being sued over his executive order which orders state employees to return to the office.

 The American Civil Liberties Union of South Carolina says in doing so, he exceeded his authority.